-Week 11 saw the return of significant season-ending injuries and Week 12 is back to screwing with the schedule.
+Week 11 in the NFL saw the return of significant season-ending injuries and Week 12 is back to screwing with the schedule.
 After losing Joe Burrow and Rex Burkhead, among others, to injury last week we might lose an entire game due to COVID.
-An outbreak at the Baltimore Raves facility that has claimed Lamar Jackson and forced a shutdown until at least Monday.
-This obviously puts their game against the Pittsburgh Steelers in even further doubt after the game was already moved from Thursday.
+An outbreak at the Baltimore Raves facility has claimed Lamar Jackson and forced a shutdown until at least Monday.
+This obviously puts their game against the Pittsburgh Steelers in even further doubt.
+The game was already moved from Thursday.

 Moving that game may have been for the best.
-It was another week of taking it on the chin, going 1-3 in Week 11 which was an improvement over the week before.
+It was another week of taking it on the chin.
+We went 1-3 in Week 11, which was an improvement over the week before.
 Undeterred, we must forge on with a two-game primetime slate.
-There’s still plenty of opportunities to make some money this week and if anyone is going to make it, it might as well be us (for a change, sheesh).
+There’s still plenty of opportunities to make some money this week.
+And if anyone is going to make it, it might as well be us (for a change, sheesh).

-Staying on Schedule with Week 12 Primetime Moneymakers
+Staying on Schedule with NFL Week 12 Primetime Moneymakers

 Chicago Bears (5-5) at Green Bay Packers (7-3)